-Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to register in the Grants Gateway and if a not-for-profit entity, complete the Prequalification process in order for applications to be evaluated and any resulting contracts executed.
+Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to be Prequalified in order for proposals to be evaluated and any resulting contracts executed.

-Applications received from eligible not-for-profit applicants who have not been Prequalified by the application submission deadline cannot be evaluated; therefore, such Applications will be disqualified from further consideration.
-For-Profit applicants are exempt from Prequalification but must still Register with the Grants Gateway in order to submit applications and receive a contract if an award is made.
+Applications received from eligible not-for-profit applicants who have not been Prequalified by the proposal due date of 2:00 PM EST on 07/24/2024 will not be able to submit their bid response through SFS.
+For-Profit applicants are exempt from Prequalification but must still Register with the SFS in order to submit applications and receive a contract if an award is made.